 The Future of Cannabis Camping

 Issues like the illegal marijuana farms in Northern California are all the more reason to stay on the right side of the law while marijuana policy shifts one state at a time.
-In the next few years, expect to see more cannabis-friendly campgrounds opening up in other states where recreational cannabis use is legal, especially in scenic spots like Vermont and Maine.
+In the next few years, expect to see more cannabis-friendly campgrounds opening up in other states where recreational cannabis use is legal, especially in scenic spots like Vermont and Massachusetts.